JohnAlbin/zen-style-guide/css/README.txt

 DRUPAL CORE'S STYLESHEETS
 -------------------------

-Many of Zen's styles are over-riding Drupal's core stylesheets, so if you remove a declaration from them, the styles may still not be what you want since Drupal's core stylesheets are still styling the element.
+Many of Zen's styles are overriding Drupal's core stylesheets, so if you remove a declaration from them, the styles may still not be what you want since Drupal's core stylesheets are still styling the element.
 See the drupal7-reference.css file for a complete list of all Drupal 7.x core styles.